rhel-labs/learn-katacoda/customize-crypto-policy/step2.md

 customizing it.

-In order to comply with the requirements set forth by the CSO above, you will update the system to modify the **DEFAULT** policy using a policy modifier file to remove SHA1 hashes and signatures.
+In order to comply with the requirements set forth by the CSO above, you will update the system to modify the **FUTURE** policy using a policy modifier file to allow for shorter RSA keys.

-Let us create a policy modifier module called **NOSHA-1.pmod** that can be used with our crypto policies :
+Let us create a policy modifier module called **2048KEYS.pmod** that can be used with our crypto policies :

-`touch /etc/crypto-policies/policies/modules/NOSHA-1.pmod`{{execute T1}}
+`touch /etc/crypto-policies/policies/modules/2048KEYS.pmod`{{execute T1}}

-In the created policy modifier file, let us remove SHA1 hashes
+In the created policy modifier file, let us reduce the size of RSA and DH cipher lengths

 `echo "hash = -SHA1" > /etc/crypto-policies/policies/modules/NOSHA-1.pmod`{{execute T1}}